belbert/VCVTB/IN/README.md

 4) Use CombineSchedules.py to make a single file that includes peopleschedules, activityschedules, CO2schedules... from the output of the behaviour module

 5) Revise the auto-created EnergyPlus .idf file with the AFN.
 Adjust default material layers, flow exponents and flow coefficients to your liking.
-Make other adjustments or add things where necessary.
+Make other adjustments or add extra EnergyPlus components where necessary.

 6) Revise the OpenFoam input, make adjustments and use the OpenFoam Module to automatically create a mesh and to generate a pressure distribution on the facade for various wind directions.
 (Waiting can be exciting, but you should go to sleep.
 These calculations can take a night.)